aniketchawardol/aniketchawardol/README.md

   - **Postman API:** For testing and interacting with APIs
   - **Cloudinary:** For managing media assets and image uploads
   - **JSON Web Tokens (JWT):** For secure user authentication and authorization
+  - **Version Control (Git)**: For tracking changes codebase and collaborating with others using platforms like GitHub.

 ### 🌱 What's Next